 Intermediate Ballet Demonstration - In the tradition of professional ballet schools a demonstration of classroom steps in a more choreographically interesting arrangement is a typical method of displaying what a ballet class has learned over the year.
 The costume is usually a leotard and possibly a skirt and maybe a flower in the hair.
 It always starts with barre exercises and then moves to the center.
 This Intermediate Ballet Demonstration is divided into four parts: two sections are at the “Barre” and two are in the “Center”.
 The music is four charming selections from Disney movies.

-- iTunes format video of Instructional breakdown of Cinderella Waltz, Sprites, and Intermediate Ballet Demonstration by Janice Barringer
+- Video of Instructional breakdown of Cinderella Waltz, Sprites, and Intermediate Ballet Demonstration by Janice Barringer

-- iTunes format video of Performances of all by Janice Barringer’s Ballet Students
+- Video of iTunes Performances of all by Janice Barringer’s Ballet Students

 - Play video files with iTunes or Quicktime

 - Choreography Notes